gabbersepp/dev-week-extension/README.md

 # dev-week-extension

 I wanted a better overveiw about my choosen schedule at developer week in nuremberg.
+So I build a quick and dirty (very dirty) chrome extension with vue.

 Open View:
 ![alt text](img2.JPG)